yafatek/mxp-agents-runtime/README.md

 ## Agents Runtime SDK

 Rust SDK for building autonomous AI agents that operate over the MXP (`mxp://`) protocol.
-The focus is low-latency planning, secure execution, and predictable behaviour—this SDK is what agents use before they are deployed onto the Relay mesh.
+The focus is low-latency planning, secure execution, and predictable behaviour—this SDK is what agents use before they are deployed onto the MXP Nexus mesh.

 Install once via the bundled facade crate: